 Leaving Red Wing on the Cannon Valley State Bicycle Trail will be a relaxing, gentle way to ease out of the Mississippi River Valley for the last time.
-After the final route control in Cannon Falls, a short, fairly flat cruise will get you back to Apple Valley and the finish line!
+After the final route control in Cannon Falls, a short, fairly flat cruise will get you back to Apple Valley and the welcoming committee.

 High level Coulee Challenge 1200k route map

 With a Monday morning start, riders are encouraged to come to Minneapolis/St Paul for the weekend to get prepared, enjoy some relaxation time in a very comfortable city and sample one of the best urban bicycling infrastructures in North America.

 The second session is a panel discussion about preparing for and riding PBP in 2019.
 Each panelist will discuss a particular aspect of planning for and enjoying your PBP experience.
-This will be valuable for first time PBP riders and experienced PBP anciennes as there are some changes from past PBPs, especially for North American riders, that you will want to know about.
+This will be very interesting and valuable for first time PBP riders and experienced PBP anciennes as there are some changes from past PBPs, especially for RUSA riders, that you will want to know about.
 Questions for the panelists are welcomed.

 On Sunday evening all riders and support people are invited to convene for the pre-ride buffet dinner with general introductions and a brief pre-ride overview to make the Monday morning start easy.